Flooding-Research/optimal-message-dissemination-simulations/README.md

 ECFlood_per_party_communication(msg_length) = number_of_shares * degree * (ceil(msg_length / (reconstruction_fraction * number_of_shares)) + 257 * ceil(log2(number_of_shares)) + 256)
 ```

-For the respective number of parties, the script will produce 6 outputs of the following format for __ECFlood__
+For the respective number of parties, the script produces 6 outputs of the following form for __ECFlood__
 ```
 Best parameters that made FFFloodAmplifier-n-<number_of_parties>-d-<degree>-mu-<number_of_shares> not fail is reconstruction_fraction = <reconstruction_fraction>
 ```